 The bulk of the CCR byproduct is being beneficially reused in the Weadock Landfill to stabilize low areas and begin to reach closure grades.
 The conditioned byproduct is placed in the landfill cell by dumper truck and further wetted as required to minimize dusting during spreading by bulldozer.
-The conditioned ash piles are to be flattened and compacted as they are deposited, utilizing water as necessary.
+The conditioned ash piles are to be flattened into lifts and compacted as specified in the Engineering Control Plan as they are deposited, utilizing water as necessary.
 An excavator may also be used for shaping the piles/slopes.
 All dumping, dozing, and excavating activities are visually monitored for emissions.
 Mitigation activities are implemented or operations are suspended if there are visible emissions.
 The following operational controls may be utilized for ash placement and storage.

-Condition the ash surface by compaction, moisture, chemical dust suppressants, coarse cover material, vegetation, or other capping materials to prevent wind erosion.
+- Condition the ash surface by compaction, moisture, dust suppressants, coarse cover material, vegetation, or other capping materials to prevent wind erosion. - Minimize active portion of the landfill to approximately 10 acres.
+Reduce wind in the work area to reduce potential for wind transport, including utilizing the protective berm concept, existing dikes, planned lifts, and permanent wind screens, where applicable, to reduce wind velocities and manage fugitive dust.
+Currently, Wind Defender[TM] screens are placed along southeast boundary of the Weadock Landfill.

-- Reduce wind in the work area to reduce potential for wind transport, including utilizing the protective berm concept, existing dikes, planned lifts, and temporary or permanent wind screens, where applicable, to reduce wind velocities and manage fugitive dust. - Develop the site according to the sequence outlined in the fill progression plan. - A tank truck with equipment to apply water uniformly will be available onsite at all times. - Ash spreading and compaction will be accelerated under conditions conducive to dust formation to reduce exposure time. - Ash excavation, loading, unloading and placement will be suspended when the local weather forecast or current conditions indicate that such activities cannot be conducted in a controlled manner.
+- Develop the site as to bring the active fill area up to final grades as soon as possible. - Supply a tank truck with equipment to apply water uniformly, to be available onsite at all times.
+In addition to a tank truck, an irrigation system became available October 2021 to cover active portions or other exposed areas of the landfill. - Accelerate ash spreading and compaction under conditions conducive to dust formation to reduce exposure time. - Ensure that ash excavation, loading, unloading and placement are suspended when the local weather forecast or current conditions indicate that such activities cannot be conducted in a controlled manner.
+Weather is continually monitored by operators in the field in addition to the twice-daily fugitive dust rounds conducted by site personnel.
+If excessive dusting is observed, response actions are initiated.